jmonloop/GeekshubsFSD_Pr05_VideoStoreFrontend/README.md

 By clicking Add button, adds actual movie in the shopping cart.
 By clicking Quit button, removes actual movie from the cart if it had been previously added.
-By clicking Go To Cart, it goes to Cart view.
+By clicking Go To Cart, it goes to the Cart view.
 A differente message is shown depending on the action.

 ### Shopping Cart
 Shopping cart was not strictly necessary for this project but I preferred to include it as practicing with this feature.

-In this view a list of all cart items added is shown.
+In this view, a list of all cart items added is shown.

-User can remove items and by clicking Confirm Order, the orders are executed, saved in the database, and the cart is cleared.
+User can remove items and, by clicking Confirm Order, the orders are executed, saved in the database and the cart is cleared.

 ![ScreenShot](https://raw.githubusercontent.com/jmonloop/GeekshubsFSD_Pr05_VideoStoreFrontend/dev/src/assets/screenshots/cart2.jpg)